 Term or acronym Description acquirer (IFR definition) A payment service provider contracting with a payee to accept and process card-based payment transactions, which result in a transfer of funds to the payee.
+EU IFR (Interchange Fee Regulation) Regulation (EU) 2015/751 of the European Parliament and of the Council of 29 April 2015 on interchange fees for card-based payment transactions, published in the Official Journal of the EU on 19 May 2015.
 FCA Financial Conduct Authority. four-party payment card scheme (IFR definition) A payment card scheme in which card-based payment transactions are made from the payment account of a payer to the payment account of a payee through the intermediation of the scheme, an issuer (on the payer's side) and an acquirer (on the payee's side).
 FSBRA Financial Services (Banking Reform) Act 2013.
-IFR (Interchange Fee Regulation) Regulation (EU) 2015/751 of the European Parliament and of the Council of 29 April 2015 on interchange fees for card-based payment transactions, published in the Official Journal of the EU on 19 May 2015. interchange fee (IFR definition) A fee paid for each transaction directly or indirectly (i.e. through a third party) between the issuer and the acquirer involved in a card-based payment transaction.
-The net compensation or other agreed remuneration is considered to be part of the interchange fee. issuer (IFR definition) A payment service provider contracting to provide a payer with a payment instrument to initiate and process the payer's card-based payment transactions. merchant In a card payment system context, a merchant is the retailer or service provider that accepts card-based payments from cardholders through the services of an acquirer.
+IFR (Interchange Fee Regulation) Regulation (EU) 2015/751 of the European Parliament and of the Council of 29 April 2015 on interchange fees for card-based payment transactions, published in the Official Journal of the EU on 19 May 2015, as it applies in the UK, as amended by the Interchange Fee (Amendment) (EU Exit) Regulations 2019. interchange fee (IFR definition) A fee paid for each transaction directly or indirectly (i.e. through a third party) between the issuer and the acquirer involved in a card-based payment transaction.
+The net compensation or other agreed remuneration is considered to be part of the interchange fee. issuer (IFR definition) A payment service provider contracting to provide a payer with a payment instrument to initiate and process the payer's card-based payment transactions. merchant In a card payment system context, a merchant is the retailer or service provider that accepts card-based payments from cardholders through the services of an acquirer. merchant service charge (MSC) (IFR definition) A fee paid by the payee to the acquirer in relation to card-based payment transactions. participant (in a payment system) This includes payment system operators, payment service providers and infrastructure providers.

-Description A fee paid by the payee to the acquirer in relation to card-based payment transactions.
-This includes payment system operators, payment service ) providers and infrastructure providers.
-A category of payment instrument that enables the payer to initiate a debit or credit card transaction.
-Directive 2007/64/EC of the European Parliament and of the Council of 13 November 2007 on payment services in the internal market, published in the Official Journal of the EU on 5 December 2007, amending Directives 97/7/EC, 2002/65/EC, 2005/60/EC and 2006/48/EC and repealing Directive 97/5/EC of 13 November 2007.
-Revised Directive on Payment Services (PSD2). 'payment service provider' means any natural or legal person authorised to provide the payment services listed in the Annex to Directive 2007/64/EC or recognised as an electronic money issuer in accordance with Article 1(1) of Directive 2009/110/EC A payment service provider can be an issuer or an acquirer or both.
-The Payment Card Interchange Fee Regulations 2015 (SI 2015/1911), which support the implementation of the IFR in the UK, as amended from time to time.
-Any natural or legal person providing payment transaction processing services.
-The Payment Systems Regulator Limited, the body corporate established by the FCA under section 40(1) of FSBRA.

-three-party payment card scheme (IFR definition) A payment card scheme in which the scheme itself provides acquiring and issuing services and card-based payment transactions are made from the payment account of a payer to the payment account of a payee within the scheme.
+Term or acronym Description payment card (IFR definition) A category of payment instrument that enables the payer to initiate a debit or credit card transaction.
+Payment service provider (IFR definition) 'payment service provider' has the meaning given by regulation 2(1) of the Payment Services Regulations 2017.
+A payment service provider can be an issuer or an acquirer or both.
+PCIFRs The Payment Card Interchange Fee Regulations 2015 (SI 2015/1911), which support the implementation of the IFR in the UK, as amended from time to time. processing entity (IFR definition) Any natural or legal person providing payment transaction processing services.
+PSR (Payment Systems Regulator) The Payment Systems Regulator Limited, the body corporate established by the FCA under section 40(1) of FSBRA. three-party payment card scheme (IFR definition) A payment card scheme in which the scheme itself provides acquiring and issuing services and card-based payment transactions are made from the payment account of a payer to the payment account of a payee within the scheme.
 When a three-party payment card scheme licenses other payment service providers for the issuance of card-based payment instruments or the acquiring of card-based payment transactions, or both, or issues card-based payment instruments with a co-branding partner or through an agent, it is considered to be a four-party payment card scheme. the Treasury Her Majesty's Treasury.

-© The Payment Systems Regulator Limited 2020 12 Endeavour Square London E20 1JN Telephone: 0300 456 3677 Website: www.psr.org.uk
+© The Payment Systems Regulator Limited 2021 12 Endeavour Square London E20 1JN Telephone: 0300 456 3677 Website: www.psr.org.uk